VIAME/VIAME/README.md

-VIAME is a computer vision library designed to integrate several image and video processing algorithms together in a common distributed processing framework, majorly targetting marine species analytics.
-The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like architecture.
+VIAME is a computer vision library designed to integrate several image and video processing algorithms together in a common distributed processing framework, majorly targeting marine species analytics.
+The core infrastructure connecting different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
 For more information about KWIVER's capabilities, please see [here](https://github.com/Kitware/kwiver/).